nathanrun1/makeshift-catan/README.md

 Was playing Catan, had an idea for a project where I could learn both RL and C++.

-This is my first time using C++.
+This is my first time coding with C++ and was done as a learning experience.

 The project: Make a Catan game environment, and then use it to train an RL agent to play Catan against 1,2 or 3 other players.
 The Catan game environment will be made using C++ and the standard library alone (no shortcuts for max learning).